 Reformatting your PC or restoring to an earlier state can clean out any pesky background programs and wipe your computer's hard drive of any unneeded files.
 The operating system provides a number of options that let you reset your Windows 10 computer to an earlier state.
-Here's how to reset your PC in Windows 10.

-How to Reset Your Windows 10 PC
+How to reset your Windows 10 PC

 1. Navigate to Settings.
 You can get there by clicking the gear icon on the Start menu.

-2. Select "Update & security"
+2. Select Update & Security

 3. Click Recovery in the left pane.

-Windows presents you with three major options: Reset this PC, Go back to an earlier build and Advanced startup.
+4. Windows presents you with three main options: Reset this PC; Go back to an earlier version of Windows 10; and Advanced startup.
 Reset this PC is the best option for starting fresh.

-5. Click "Get started" under Reset this PC.
+5. Click Get started under Reset this PC.

-6. Click either "Keep my files" or "Remove everything," depending on whether you want to keep your data files intact.
+6. Click either Keep my files or Remove everything, depending on whether you want to keep your data files intact.
+If not, Remove everything will do as it says: delete all of your files, photos and programs.
 Either way, all of your settings will return to their defaults and apps will be uninstalled.

 8. Click Next if Windows warns you that you won't be able to roll back to a prior version of the OS.